Winners! - Nine News WA Police Force Excellence Awards

 The awards are judged by a panel according to criteria including excellence in a policing role, the core WA Police Force values of honesty, respect, fairness, empathy, accountability and openness, as well as the extent to which nominations raise the public’s confidence in policing.

 The winner of the individual award receives a $5,000 prize and the two finalists each receive a $1,000 prize courtesy of sponsor P&N Bank.
 The winning team receives a $5,000 prize and the two finalists each receive a $1,000 prize courtesy of sponsor Nine News Perth, to be spent on team development.

-WA Police would like to thank everyone who took the time to nominate a WA Police officer or a police team.
+The WA Police Force would like to thank everyone who took the time to nominate an individual police officer or a police team this year.